cadastepan/Peregrin/README.md

-_a scrappy litlle tool for tracking analysis_
+_A scrappy litlle tool for tracking analysis_